senthilsweb/learn-pentaho-with-senthil/README.md

 ## Visit the Application

-Visit the `carte` server at [https://[your-app-name].fly.dev/kettle/status](https://learn-pentaho-with-me.fly.dev/kettle/status/)
-Basic authentication is enabled; in the prompt, enter the login credentials as `cluster` for both the username and password (or whatever you set).

-Here’s the updated section that includes the mention of API endpoints and the generic `curl` command:

----

-## Visit the Application

 Visit the `carte` server at [https://[your-app-name].fly.dev/kettle/status](https://learn-pentaho-with-me.fly.dev/kettle/status/).
 Basic authentication is enabled; in the prompt, enter the login credentials as `cluster` for both the username and password (or whatever you set).

 ### API Endpoints Example